What Is Labor Cost? (Definition, Formula and Examples)

-Labor cost is a financial term that's used interchangeably with "cost of labor" on financial reports.
-This value is arrived at by calculating the cost of all employee pay and benefits.
-If you're in human resources, finance, accounting or executive leadership, you may need to understand labor cost and how it impacts you.
-In this article, we define labor cost and give examples of how to use it and how it's calculated.
+Labor cost is a financial term used interchangeably with "cost of labor" on financial reports.
+This value calculates the total cost of employee pay and benefits.
+If you're in human resources (HR), finance, accounting or executive leadership, you may need to understand labor cost and how it impacts you and your company.

 Labor cost is an important value that finance and accounting professionals calculate to determine the direct and indirect price that a company pays for labor.

-The direct cost of labor includes the cost of wages and benefits for employees who are directly involved in producing the product or service commodity.
+The direct labor cost includes the cost of wages and benefits for employees who are directly involved in producing the product or service commodity.
 The indirect cost of labor refers to amounts paid for employees that support the commodity but aren't directly involved in making it.

-Understanding the cost of labor helps companies price products, and without an understanding of direct and indirect costs companies may find it challenging to arrive at the right cost of products.
+Understanding the cost of labor helps companies price their products, and without an understanding of direct and indirect costs, a company may find it challenging to arrive at the right cost for its products.
 As a result, a deep understanding of labor cost and how to use it is beneficial for the economy.

 Cost of labor can be further broken down into fixed and variable costs:

-- Fixed: Fixed costs are usually contracted costs but sometimes includes essential costs that are predictable.
+Fixed: Fixed costs are usually contracted costs but sometimes include essential costs that are predictable.

-- Variable: Variable costs increase and decrease with variables like production demand and economic conditions.
+Variable: Variable costs will increase and decrease with variables like production demand and economic conditions.

 Related: Learn About Being an Estimator